Visual analytics for networked-guarantee loans risk management

-Thirdly, thousands of guarantee networks of different complexities coexist for a long period and evolve over time, this requires adaptive strategy to prevent, identification and dismantling systematic crisis.
-In the complex background of the growth period, the structural adjustment of the pain period and the early stage of the stimulus period, the structural and deep-level contradictions emerged in the economic development, all kinds of risk factors along the guarantee network accelerate the risk transmission and amplification, the guarantee network may be alienated from ``mutual aid group'' as ``breach of contract''.
+Highlighted by the complex background of the growth period, the structural adjustment of the pain period, and the early stage of the stimulus period, structural and deep-level contradictions have emerged in the economic development system.
+Many kinds of risk factors have emerged throughout the guarantee network that might accelerate the transmission and amplification of risk, and the guarantee network may be alienated from the ``mutual aid group'' as a ``breach of contract''.
+An appropriate guarantee union may reduce the default risk, but significant contagious damage throughout the networked enterprises may still occur in practice~\cite{mcmahon2014loan}.
+The guaranteed loan is a debt obligation promise; if one corporation gets trapped in risks, it may spread the contagion to other corporations in the network.
+When defaults diffuse across the network, a systemic financial crisis may occur.
+The contagion to risk loan guarantee, especially malicious guarantee, is still relatively limited.
+Monitoring the financial status is so difficult that it is usually only after a capital chain rupture that the regulators can study a case in depth.
+With the economic slowdown, the need for credit risk management is more urgent than ever before.

-In this paper, we propose visual analytics approach for loan guarantee network risk management.
-It includes visual analytics for i) enterprises default risk; ii) high default groups; iii) high default pattern; iv) evolving guarantee network; and v) default diffusion path.
-In a nutshell, the main contributions are:
+We propose a visual analytics approach for networked-guarantee loan risk management.
+The main contributions are:

-\begin{enumerate} \item We consolidate with financial experts and identify five key research problems for loan guarantee network risk management, which is driven by emerging finance industry demands, and we believe this is an important research problem to the visual analytics science and technology community; \item We propose intuitive visual analytics approaches for the tasks of i) enterprises default risk; ii) high default groups; iii) high default pattern; iv) evolving guarantee network; and v) default diffusion path. \item We construct real loan guarantee network and perform empirical study on ten years of bank loan records.
-We highlight three high default patterns which are difficult to be discovered without visual analytic approach.
-We conduct interviews with two banking loan experts and got endorsed. \end{enumerate}
+\begin{enumerate} \item We identify and provide practical solution to the problem of credit risk management for networked-guarantee loans, which is driven by finance industry demands, and we believe this is an important research problem to the data mining and visual analytics community. \item We implement intuitive visual analytic tools for i) Multi-faceted Default Risk Visualization; ii) Risk Guarantee Patterns Discovery; iii) Network Evolution and Retrospective; and iv) Risk Communication Analysis.
+We perform empirical studies and verified the efficacy. \item We conduct interviews with two domain experts and have our approach endorsed.
+We highlight three risk patterns that are difficult to discern without using a visual analytic approach. \end{enumerate}

-The rest of the paper is organized as following: Section 2 describes works involving different aspects related to our problem; Section 3 details the five visual analytic tasks and our approaches; Section 4 describe the data, case study; and we report user study results in Section 5.
+The rest of the paper is organized as following: Section 2 describes works involving different aspects related to our problem; Section 3 details the four visual analytic tasks and our approaches; Section 4 describes the data and the case study; and we report the user study results in Section 5.
 Conclusions and future works are described in Section 6.